 Confidentiality, as used in this Policy, refers to a legal obligation not to disclose information without the express written permission of the individual who provided the information, with certain exceptions, such as if there is a continuing threat of serious harm to self or others or another legal obligation to reveal such information (e.g., where there is suspected sexual abuse or neglect of a minor).
 Only the professional counselors in SAIC's Counseling Services, the nurses in Health Services, and the Confidential Advisor ("Confidential Resources") can maintain confidentiality.
 These Confidential Resources are available only to students.
-The Confidential Resources provide support to students who have experienced Sexual Assault, Domestic Violence, Dating Violence, and/or Stalking, and they are not required to report information to the Title IX Director.
-The Confidential Resources will not report to the Title IX Director or Director of Employee Relations and Training any personally identifiable information about a student; however, they will provide aggregate data about incidents of Sexual Assault, Domestic Violence, and Stalking to the Title IX Director.
+The Confidential Resources provide support to students who have experienced Sexual Assault, Domestic Violence, Dating Violence, and/or Stalking, and they are not required to report information to the Title IX Coordinator.
+The Confidential Resources will not report to the Title IX Coordinator or Employee Relations any personally identifiable information about a student; however, they will provide aggregate data about incidents of Sexual Assault, Domestic Violence, Dating Violence, and Stalking to the Title IX Coordinator.